artemgilmanov/DataStructures/Array/about.md

 So, what do we do if we get a 7th DVD and we'd like all our DVD's in the same Array?
 Well, unfortunately it's the same as it is with our cardboard box.
 We'll need to go get a larger one, and then move all the existing DVD's into it, along with the new one.

 The capacity of an Array in C# can be checked by looking at the value of its length attribute.
-This is done using the code arr.length, where arr is the name of the Array.
+This is done using the code arr.Length, where arr is the name of the Array.
 Different programming languages have different ways of checking the length of an Array.

 ## Array Length